pinojs/pino/docs/api.md

 This is an asynchronous, fire and forget, operation.

-The use case is primarily for asynchronous logging, which may hold log lines while others are being written.
+The use case is primarily for asynchronous logging, which may buffer log lines while others are being written.
 The `logger.flush` method can be used to flush the logs on an long interval, say ten seconds.
 Such a strategy can provide an optimium balance between extremely efficient logging at high demand periods and safer logging at low demand periods.